Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Existence of a DNREE

 \section{Existence of a DNREE}

-We have shown existence of a PCE under Assumptions \ref{A:X_SDE}, \ref{A:Psi} and \ref{A:U}.
+We have shown existence of a PCE under Assumptions \ref{A:X_SDE}, \ref{A:Psi}, \ref{A:U} and \ref{A:init_pos}.
 We obtain the existence of a DNREE, according to Definition \ref{D:DNREE}, if the signal $H$ is instantaneously recoverable using the information in $\filt^{B,S}_{+}$, the right-continuous enlargement of $(S,B)$'s natural filtration.
-In \cite{MR4192554}, we showed that if $U$ has CARA preferences and $\Psi(x) = x$ (or in the one dimensional case, if $\Psi(x)$ is monotonic), then the PCE was a DNREE because the time $t=0$ price was invertible in the signal.
+In \cite{MR4192554}, we showed that if $U$ has CARA preferences and $\Psi(x) = x$ (or in the one dimensional case, if $\Psi(x)$ is monotonic), then the PCE is a DNREE because the time $t=0$ price is invertible in the signal.
 This was a very special outcome of CARA preferences, and while numerical computations suggest the time $0$ price is invertible in $H$, a formal proof of this fact has been elusive.
-However, this does not rule out the signal being recoverable at any time $t>0$, and hence existence of a DNREE, as we now show in the univariate case.
+However, this does not rule out the signal being recoverable at any time $t>0$, and hence existence of a DNREE in the sense of Definition \ref{D:DNREE}, as we now show in the univariate case.
 Results are valid assuming \begin{ass} The dimension is $d=1$. \end{ass}